Campaigning over, politicians await critical Greek vote

 Despite pressure across Europe to temper a drive for austerity - that has worsened recession - with measures to boost growth, EU paymaster Germany warned Greeks they could be forced out of the euro if they did not meet the terms of the bailout.

-“If Greek voters were to vote for a majority that does not honor those agreements, then Greece will have to bear the consequences,” said German Finance Minister Wolfgang Schaeuble.
+“If Greek voters were to vote for a majority that does not honour those agreements, then Greece will have to bear the consequences,” said German Finance Minister Wolfgang Schaeuble.

 His remarks reflected wide concern in Europe about the consequences of the Greek vote but were likely to stoke the rage of Greeks who have burned German flags and carried effigies of Chancellor Angela Merkel in Nazi uniform because of Berlin’s tough insistence on austerity.